Our work & expertise

 Another striking example of cases we follow before the treaty bodies is the outrageous arrest of women and girls in May 2024 (Istanbul), which led to the detention of 50 people, including 16 children, who were held and mistreated without access to legal counsel for 16 hours.

-Currently, we have 19 pending communications awaiting decisions.
+Currently, we have 21 pending communications before UN Treaty Bodies awaiting decisions.

 Of the cases already decided, one of the most significant is that of Gökhan Açıkkollu, where the Human Rights Committee found inter alia a violation of his right to life following his death after 13 days in police custody, right after the July 15, 2016 coup attempt.
 His death was the result of torture and ill-treatment.